|Above, the Hilton Hawaiian Village with its "Rainbow Tower" in the|

 On our first full day in Honolulu, Hawaii last May, our party spent part of the time at the Duke Kahanamoku Lagoon, which is right next to the famous Hilton Hawaiian Village.

 We spent an hour or so at the lagoon before two of our party went parasailing.
 While they went parasailing, the young son of one of them and I wandered over to the Hilton Hawaiian Village.
 It is a beautiful facility with rocks all around the pools.
-We stopped at the Hilton's ice cream shop and treated ourselves some ice cream.
+We stopped at the Hilton's ice cream shop and treated ourselves to some ice cream.

 |Above, the Hilton Hawaiian Village and the Duke Kahanamoku Lagoon in the background |